-I know I have Osteoarthritis (OA) affecting my knees as was told by a GP some time ago after she did some x-rays which confirmed mild-moderate OA?
-In this damp weather my knees have been hurting a lot more.
-Have I reached the time when I now need to consider knee replacements?
+'I know I have Osteoarthritis (OA) affecting my knees as was told by a GP some time ago after she did some x-rays which confirmed mild-moderate OA?
+In this damp weather, my knees have been hurting a lot more.
+Have I reached the time when I now need to consider knee replacements?'

 OA is one of the most common musculoskeletal problems in our population, second only to back pain.
 It is a condition where the supportive, cushioning cartilage which covers the end of our bones roughens and breaks down, often causing inflammation and pain.
-The difficult thing with OA is that it effects everyone differently, with some people having only small amounts of OA and lots of pain and some having extensive OA with minimal pain.
+The difficult thing with OA is that it affects everyone differently, with some people having only small amounts of OA and lots of pain and some having extensive OA with minimal pain.

 Clinical guidelines recommend that the first line of management of OA should be with non-surgical methods.
 By addressing the following simple steps, the pain and inflammation you experience from your OA can improve dramatically and in some cases even go away.

-1) Advice and education – make sure you are fully aware of what OA is, what steps should be taken to help manage the pain and inflammation and how you can avoid flaring the symptoms up.
+Make sure you are fully aware of what OA is, what steps should be taken to help manage the pain and inflammation and how you can avoid flaring the symptoms up.
 I hope this article helps but if you require further information charities such as ‘Arthritis Research Care’ and ‘Arthritis Care’ have some excellent information available on their websites.

 Pain control medication and medication to reduce inflammation can be really useful in reducing the effects of flare ups of your OA pain and can help keep symptoms at bay.
 Simple medications such as paracetamol and ibuprofen are often the first choice and can be extremely effective when used appropriately.
 However, please do seek more advice from your GP or appropriately trained health professional if you have any concerns over what medication you should be using.

 The pain and inflammation associated with OA effects the muscles supporting the joints making them weaker and less supportive.
 It is recommended that specific strengthening exercises are provided to work the right muscles to the right level in order to provide better support to the inflamed joint.
 This is where seeing a physiotherapist can be really helpful to give you a bespoke range of exercise to help you.
 General aerobic exercise which gets your heart pumping and you a little out of breath is also important to improve the circulation to the affected areas.
 Again, a physiotherapist is well trained to advise you the best way to do this to avoid flare ups of pain.

 If your OA affects weight bearing joints such as the hips, knees or ankles the right footwear can do wonders.
 Essentially the more cushioning you have to absorb the impact of walking; the less stress goes through your joints.